Ziemni/NessusToCSV/README.md

 ## Introduction
 I use Nessus a lot at my work and I love it, but when it comes to exporting scan results it sucks.
 Export option is limited to only a few formats and its .csv one is pain in the a** to import into Excel.
 I wrote this script a while ago, it took me about 10 mins, but I used it ever since.
-This script is not perfect, but it is very easy to add more features and attributes to it.
+It's not perfect, but it is very easy to add more features and attributes to it.
 I hapo you like it :)